Here are top HIPAA-compliant instant messaging apps

 - The ability to create groups to improve workflow collaboration and see when team members have read your message

-- The self-destruction of all sent messages after a designated period of time
+- Automatic erasure of your sent messages after a specified time period

 - Halo Health